hirooms2/llama_retrieval/README.md

 ## Basic Usage
-The run commands are provided in `run.sh`
+The run commands are provided in `run.sh`.
-The commands below is for train and test on Inspired2 dataset
+The commands below is for train and test on Inspired2 dataset.

 Item selection commands
 ```